Metali/PandaPHP/README.md

     'last_name' => 'Vine'
 ]);
 ```
-You can use a numeric array to create a new entry (all column value must be setted!)
+You can use a numeric array to create a new entry (all column values must be setted!)
 ```php
 /**
 * @param array(value_1, value_2, value_3)